ansys/aali-flowkit-python/README.md

     ```

 4. **Import the module and add the router to the service:**
-- Import the module in the ``aali/flowkit/flowkit_service.py`` file and add the router to the service.
+- Import the module in the ``allie/flowkit/flowkit_service.py`` file and add the router to the service.

     **flowkit_service.py**:
     ```python
-    from aali.flowkit.endpoints import custom_endpoint
+    from allie.flowkit.endpoints import custom_endpoint

     flowkit_servie.include_router(splitter.router, prefix="/splitter", tags=["splitter"])
     flowkit_servie.include_router(